CMB constraints on DHOST theories: Type-I quadratic DHOST theory

 The infinitesimal time transformation, $t \to t+\pi(t,\xx)$, induces the gauge transformation for the perturbative variables,

 Imposing the gauge condition, $\xi = E = 0$, we can move to the Newtonian gauge.
 As a result of the time-coordinate transformation, the homogeneous scalar field in the unitary gauge acquires the spatial dependence, $\phi(t) \to \phi_0(t) + \delta\phi(t,\xx)$.
-Thus we can identify the spatial fluctuation as \cite{Bellini:2014fua},
+Thus we can identify the scalar perturbation as \cite{Bellini:2014fua}